EYoung21/Lock-In/README.md

 ## License

-Lock In is licensed under the MIT License.
+Lock In is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](./LICENSE) file for more information.

 ## Contact
 If you have any questions or feedback, you can reach out to the project maintainer at [eliyoung4now@gmail.com](mailto:eliyoung4now@gmail.com).